nikomatsakis/rustnation-24/index.md

 | 🌟 | Extensible and productive | |
 | 🤸🏾 | Accessible and supportive | |

+???

+So, let's look at a case study of one beloved part of Rust's design that I think exemplifies these values pretty well.
+If you've ever written any Rust, you've probably worked with **iterators**.

 ---

 # Let's tell a story